 How I Paid Off My Significant Other’s Debt

 Working in an in-demand field also helped me accumulate the capital to pay off my debt more quickly.
 I recently read Mr Money Mustache’s post encouraging people to learn more about computers and couldn’t agree more with that part of the post.
-Switching over to the tech field from my liberal arts/non-profit background accelerated my debt payoff.

 Have you helped your significant other with student loans or debt?
 Whose responsibility is it to pay off the debt brought into the marriage?